danconn/data-engineering/README.markdown

     brew install imagemagick # maybe with sudo; I don't remember

-Then at the terminal, type in the command to find out where your installation is
+Then at the terminal, type in the following command to find out where your installation is:

     which convert

-to find out where your local install is.
 Then you need to got into my project and update and uncomment the line

     #Paperclip.options[:command_path] = "/usr/bin/"

-and replace /usr/bind/ with your value.
+and replace /usr/bin/ with your value.
 Hopefully you don't have to deal with this.